-IIA Objectives Policy which increase on which there demonstra Preferred Proposed on Policy th limits growth to % in 2012 base, beyond the needs to be ble community To have no local policy and rely higher Option 4 Fixed threshold, beyond which growth must not occur support.
-Residual Effects Score Commentary and Mitigation Residual Effects Score Commentary and Mitigation Residual Effects Score Commentary and Mitigation Residual Effects Score Commentary and Mitigation hierarchy (LP2).
+IIA Objectives Policy which increase or which there Preferred Policy of for Adoption ch limits growth to % on 2012 base, beyond e needs to be ble community To have no local policy and rely on national policy Option 3 - Policy with higher thresholds.
+Option 4 Fixed threshold, beyond which growth must not occur Residual Effects Score Commentary and Mitigation Residual Effects Score Commentary and Mitigation Residual Effects Score Commentary and Mitigation Residual Effects Score Commentary and Mitigation 1.
+Housing This policy approach works closely with the settlement hierarchy (LP2).
 LP2 defines the expected typical size of sites but it does not define how much.
-By including a mechanism to allow additional development, beyond the given %, this policy approach will have positive effects by increasing the potential range of housing to meet both strategic and local needs. hierarchy (LP2).
+By including a mechanism to allow additional development, beyond the given %, this policy approach will have positive effects by increasing the potential range of housing to meet both strategic and local needs.
+X/√ This policy approach works closely with the settlement hierarchy (LP2).
 LP2 defines the expected typical size of sites but it does not define how much.
 Without a mechanism to define how much, decision makers would be reliant on national guidance and other criteria in the plan.
-The effect on this objective is likely to be mixed as it would increase housing supply, but may delay or block suitable developments through creating inconsistency and confusion on policy through allowing new development, there would be positive effects on the sustainability objective being assessed through increasing the range of housing types and sizes. housing up to % threshold.
+The effect on this objective is likely to be mixed as it would increase housing supply, but may delay or block suitable developments through creating inconsistency and Much like option 1, this approach would ensure that through allowing new development, there would be positive effects on the sustainability objective being assessed through increasing the range of housing types and sizes.
+X/~ Mixed effects.
+Positive effects will result from housing up to % threshold.
 However, the policy would also include an absolute cap to further development meaning that it would be inflexible to changing needs over the plan period.

-IIA Objectives Submission Policy which increase or which there Preferred Proposed on Policy h limits growth to % a 2012 base, beyond e needs to be ole community Option 2 - To have no on national local policy and rely Option 3 - Policy with higher thresholds.
-Option 4 Fixed threshold, beyon which growth must not occur Residual Effects Score Commentary and Mitigation Residual Effects Score Commentary and Mitigation Residual Effects Score Commentary and Mitigation Residual Effects Score Commentary and Mitigation 2.
-Health 0 This policy approach will have no effects 0 This policy approach will have no effects 0 This policy approach will have no effects 0 This policy approach will have no effects 3.
-Social Equality and Community A policy mechanism that requires demonstrable evidence of local support for the scheme (where it breaches the % threshold) will have major positive effects on this policy through helping people to feel positive about the area they live in as they have more say in its future.
+IIA O bjectives Option 1 - Preferred Policy Local Plan for Adoption Policy which limits growth to % increase on 2012 base, beyond which there needs to be demonstrable community support.
+Option 2 - To have no local policy and rely on national policy Option 3 - Policy with higher thresholds.
+Option 4 Fixed threshold, beyond which growth must not occur Residual Effects Score Commentary and Mitigation Residual Effects Score Commentary and Mitigation Residual Effects Score Commentary and Mitigation Residual Effects Score Commentary and Mitigation confusion on policy implementation.
+2. H lealth 0 This policy approach will have no effects 0 This policy approach will have no effects 0 This policy approach will have no effects 0 This policy approach will have no effects E Social Equality and Community A policy mechanism that requires demonstrable evidence of local support for the scheme (where it breaches the % threshold) will have major positive effects on this policy through helping people to feel positive about the area they live in as they have more say in its future.
 0 This policy approach will have a neutral effect on this sustainability objective as other planning policies would be used to determine housing proposals.
-Similar to Option 1, though if the threshold was set very high, the ability for communities to have a say becomes lower. √/X This policy approach will have a mixed effect on this sustainability objective as it would help communities to have certainty over what growth would take place in their village, but it would also potentially miss out on opportunities to deliver other benefits within this objective.
+Similar to Option 1, though if the threshold was set very high, the ability for communities to have a say becomes lower. √/X This policy approach will have a mixed effect on this sustainability objective as it would help communities to have certainty over what growth would take place in their village, but it would also potentially miss out on opportunities to deliver other benefits